-MAN Ka Keung, Simon, aged 60, has been an Alternate Director to Mr. Ip Tak Chuen, Edmond, Deputy Chairman of the Company, since February 2008.
-He joined the Cheung Kong Group in December 1987.
-He is a Member of the Executive Committee and the General Manager, Accounts Department of Cheung Kong Property Holdings Limited.
-He is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
-He has over 36 years of experience in accounting, auditing, tax and finance.
+MAN Ka Keung, Simon, aged 61, has been an Alternate Director to Mr. Ip Tak Chuen, Edmond, Deputy Chairman of the Company, since February 2008.
+He joined the CK Group in December 1987.
+He is a Member of the Executive Committee and the General Manager of Accounts Department of CK Asset Holdings Limited, a listed company.
+He is a director of certain companies controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
+He has over 37 years of experience in accounting, auditing, tax and finance.
 He holds a Bachelor's degree in Economics and is a member of Chartered Accountants Australia and New Zealand.

-Eirene YEUNG, aged 56, Alternate Director to Mr. Kam Hing Lam, the Group Managing Director of the Company, and the Company Secretary of the Company.
-She is also a Member of the Executive Committee, General Manager, Company Secretarial Department and the Company Secretary of Cheung Kong Property Holdings Limited.
+Eirene YEUNG, aged 57, Alternate Director to Mr. Kam Hing Lam, the Group Managing Director of the Company, and the Company Secretary of the Company.
+She is also a Member of the Executive Committee, the Company Secretary and General Manager of Company Secretarial Department of CK Asset Holdings Limited.
 She is also the Company Secretary of CK Life Sciences Int'l., (Holdings) Inc. All the companies mentioned above are listed companies.
 Ms. Yeung is a Non-executive Director of ARA Asset Management (Fortune) Limited, the manager of Fortune Real Estate Investment Trust (listed in Hong Kong and Singapore).
-She is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
-Ms. Yeung joined the Cheung Kong Group in August 1994.
-She is a solicitor of the High Court of the HKSAR and of the Senior Courts of England and Wales.
+She is a director of certain companies controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
+Ms. Yeung joined the CK Group in August 1994.
+She is a solicitor of the High Court of the HKSAR and a non-practising solicitor of the Senior Courts of England and Wales.
 She is also a fellow member of The Hong Kong Institute of Chartered Secretaries and The Institute of Chartered Secretaries and Administrators.